Light (anti-)nuclei and (anti-)hypertriton production in $pp$ collisions at $\sqrt{s} =0.90, 2.76$ and $7$ TeV: Abstract

 \section{Abstract}

-The production of light (anti-)nuclei and (anti-)hypertriton is investigated using the dynamically constrained phase space coalescence model ({ {DCPC}}), based on the hadronic final states generated by the parton and hadron cascade model ({ {PACIAE}}) in $pp$ collisions at $\sqrt{s}$ = 0.9, 2.76, and 7 TeV, within $p_T<$3.0~GeV/c and $|y|<$0.5 acceptances.
-The ALICE data of $\overline{d}$ and $d$ yields, ratios, and the transverse momentum distribution are well reproduced with the corresponding { {PACIAE+DCPC}} results.
-The yields, ratios, and the transverse momentum distribution of $^3{\overline{He}}$, $^3{{He}}$, $^3{\overline{_\Lambda H}}$, and ${^3_\Lambda H}$ were predicted.
-Furthermore, it is found that the yields of light nuclei and anti-nuclei depend on the mass number $A$ of the matter produced, i.e., their yields decrease rapidly as the increase of mass number.
-The strangeness population factor $S_3=\rm{({^3_{\Lambda}H}/{^3{He}})/(\Lambda/p)}$ was found to be about 0.7 $\sim$ 0.8, and was compatible with the experimental data.
+Production of light (anti-)nuclei and (anti-)hypertriton within midrapidity ($|y|<0.5$) and $p_T<3.0$~GeV/c in $pp$ interactions at $\sqrt{s}$ = 0.90, 2.76 and 7 TeV is investigated by the dynamically constrained phase space coalescence model (DCPC), combined with { {PACIAE}} model.
+The ALICE data for yields, ratios, as well as transverse momentum distributions of $\overline{d}$ and $d$ are well reproduced by the model simulations, meanwhile the three basic characters of $\rm^3{\overline{He}}$, $\rm^3{{He}}$, $\rm{{^3_{\overline \Lambda}\overline H}}$, and $\rm{^3_\Lambda H}$ are also predicted.
+Besides, we found the yields of light (anti-)nuclei produced are dependent upon their mass number $A$, namely, their yields sharply decrease with the increasing of $A$.
+The strangeness population factor $s_3=\rm{({^3_{\Lambda}H}/{^3{He}})/(\Lambda/p)}$ is found to be about 0.7 $\sim$ 0.8, and is comparable with the available experimental results.